 \subsection{Spike-based Gradient Descent Backpropagation Algorithm}

-The spike-based BP algorithm in SNN is adapted from standard BP \cite{rumelhart1985learning} in ANN domain.
+The spike-based BP algorithm in SNN is adapted from standard BP \cite{rumelhart1985learning} in the ANN domain.
 In standard BP, the network parameters are iteratively updated in a direction to minimize the difference between the final outputs of the network and target labels.
-The standard BP algorithm achieves this goal by back-propagating the output error through the hidden layers using gradient descent method.
+The standard BP algorithm achieves this goal by back-propagating the output error through the hidden layers using gradient descent.
 However, the major difference between ANNs and SNNs is the dynamics of neuronal output.
 An artificial neuron (such as \textit{sigmoid}, \textit{tanh}, or \textit{ReLU}) communicates via continuous values whereas a spiking neuron generates binary spike outputs over time.
-In SNNs, spatio-temporal spike trains are fed to the network as inputs.
-Accordingly, the outputs of spiking neuron are spike events which are also discrete over time.
-Hence, the standard BP algorithm is incompatible to train SNNs, as it can not back-propagate the gradient through non-differentiable spike generation function.
-In this work, we formulate an approximate derivative for LIF neuron activation that enables the network parameter modulations using gradient descent method in SNNs.
-We derive a spike-based BP algorithm which is capable of learning spatio-temporal patterns in spike-trains.
-The spike-based BP can be divided into three phases - forward propagation, backward propagation and weight update.
-The flowchart in figure \ref{fig:fc} describes the high-level overview of the proposed spike-based BP algorithm.
-We now describe the spike-based BP algorithm by going through each phase.
+In SNNs, spatiotemporal spike trains are fed to the network as inputs.
+Accordingly, the outputs of spiking neuron are spike events, which are also discrete over time.
+Hence, the standard BP algorithm is incompatible with training SNNs, as it can not back-propagate the gradient through a non-differentiable spike generation function.
+In this work, we formulate an approximate derivative for LIF neuron activation, making gradient descent possible.
+We derive a spike-based BP algorithm that is capable of learning spatiotemporal patterns in spike-trains.
+The spike-based BP can be divided into three phases, forward propagation, backward propagation and weight update, which we describe in the following sections.